vnvhoang/Natural-Frequency-Calculator-GUI/README.md

 ### Selecting a Model

-A dropdown menu labeled **"Select Model"** allows you to choose from different pre-trained neural network models:
+A dropdown menu allows you to choose from different pre-trained neural network models:

 - **Model Configurations**:
-  - **A1** and **A2**: Different structural configurations or setups as defined in the research.
+  - **A1** and **A2**: Different structural configurations as defined in the research.
 - **Training Algorithms**:
   - **LM**: Levenberg-Marquardt algorithm.
   - **BR**: Bayesian Regularization algorithm.